Parks in Windsor, Ontario: Roseland Golf Course

 Although not a park, it is owned by the City of Windsor.
 It is a popular golf course in South Windsor.
 The course is a rounded oval in shape.
 Recently, City Council has been considering selling the Roseland Golf Course and Lakeview Marina in the east end, citing financial difficulties.
 This confused many residents who read the Windsor Star while this was reported, since both bring in over $C 1.5 million each per year.
 The Golf Course and Marina remain in city hands, for now, but their future as publicly owned facilities is still unclear.

 Forest Glade Park

-This medium-sized park contains the Forest Glade Arena and Community Center, and the Forest Glade branch of the Windsor Public Library.
+This medium-sized park contains the Forest Glade Arena and Community Centre, and the Forest Glade branch of the Windsor Public Library.
 At one time, it contained a large hill, but it was removed to have a small forest planted, along with baseball diamonds.
 The City sold off part of the park in 2002, to allow construction of a low-rise apartment building, but the park was not seriously affected, since the City sold off a small portion next to the apartment building back in 1972 to build the local Baptist church.